 3364G is a mixed-format lecture and seminar course.
-The instructor will introduce and clarify the material in each class, yet at the heart of the course is class discussion of each week's theme.
-This means that you control the agenda of the course to a significant degree, by contributing to our discussions.
-In addition, the last two weeks of the course are devoted to student presentations of findings from their term research projects.
+I (the instructor) will introduce and clarify the material in each class, yet at the heart of the course is class discussion of each week's theme.
+This means that you control the agenda of the course to a significant degree by contributing to our discussions.